dtheasby/webdriverio-examples/README.md

 As we’re using mocha’s BDD syntax, we’re defining our test suites and cases with `Describe` and `It` blocks, respectively.
 If you have eagle eyes, you might have spotted that the first thing we do is `return` our command chain.
 As we’re running in an asynchronous environment, mocha needs to know when our browser commands have completed and assertions have finished.
 It has two ways of doing this, either via the `done()` callback, or by returning a promise.

-Furthermore, every WebdriverIO command is chainable, and returns a promise, making it incredibly easy to write synchronous code to test the asynchronous browser environment.
-Each command in the chain is essentially queued, waiting for the promise from the previous command to resolve before executing.
-By returning this promise chain, mocha knows when the final promise has been resolved, and can end the test.
-Another advantage of using and returning promises is that can avoid the numerous call-backs and error-handling code normally associated with using `done()`, making our code simpler, and our lives easier.
+Furthermore, every WebdriverIO command is chainable and returns a promise, making it incredibly easy to write synchronous code to test the asynchronous browser environment.
+Essentially, each command in the chain is queued, waiting for the promise from the previous command to resolve before executing.
+By returning this promise chain, mocha knows when the final promise has been resolved, and will wait for this before ending the test.
+Another advantage of using and returning promises is that we can avoid the numerous call-backs and error-handling code normally associated with using `done()`, making our code simpler, and our lives easier.

 Looking back at our test case:
 ```javascript